Ashley Johnson: Career

 Johnson's career began at age six, when she played the role of Chrissy Seaver on the sitcom Growing Pains from 1990 to 1992.
 The character's age was accelerated from a toddler between seasons for plotting purposes.
 By the time she was 12, Johnson had been in the casts of eight television series.
 She later reprised her role as Chrissy in The Growing Pains Movie and Growing Pains: Return of the Seavers.
 In the one season series Phenom (1993–94), she played the mischievous younger sister of a rising teenage tennis star.
 She appeared in the 1994 sitcom All-American Girl, which also lasted for only one season.
 She played DJ's overbearing girlfriend Lisa in the Roseanne episode "The Blaming of the Shrew".
 During the 1995–96 ABC lineup, she played Gracie Wallace in the sitcom Maybe This Time.
 She played Alex Marshall in the 2000 comedy What Women Want.
 In 2008, she became a regular on the drama Dirt as Sharlee Cates.
 In 2009, Johnson appeared in "Omega", the first-season finale of Joss Whedon's Dollhouse.

 In 2012, she appeared in The Avengers (also directed by Whedon) as Beth, the waitress who is saved by Captain America.
 She was intended to appear in future films as his newest love interest (as implied in a brief scene in the film), but that plan was shelved and instead actress Emily VanCamp's Sharon Carter character became involved with Rogers.
-Although her role was minor, the Blu-ray edition of The Avengers contains some deleted scenes that expand her role in the movie and further her interactions with Rogers.
+Although her role was minor, the Blu-ray edition of The Avengers contains some deleted scenes that expand her role in the film and further her interactions with Rogers.
+From 2015 to 2020, Johnson played FBI forensic specialist Patterson in the NBC drama series Blindspot.

-As a voice actress, Johnson's earlier roles included Sean in the U.S. dub of The First Snow of Winter, Gretchen Grundler on Disney's Recess, Terra in the second and fifth seasons of Teen Titans, Jinmay on Super Robot Monkey Team Hyperforce Go! and Gwen Tennyson on Ben 10: Alien Force and future versions of the Ben 10 franchise.
+As a voice actress, Johnson's earlier roles included Sean in the English dub of The First Snow of Winter, Gretchen Grundler on Disney's Recess, Terra in the second and fifth seasons of Teen Titans, Jinmay on Super Robot Monkey Team Hyperforce Go! and Gwen Tennyson in the Ben 10 franchise.
 A major voice role came when she provided the voice and motion capture for Ellie in the PlayStation action-adventure game The Last of Us, which was released to critical acclaim and commercial success.
-She won a video game BAFTA for Best Performer and a VGX Award for Best Voice Actress for her role in the game.
+She won a video game BAFTA for Best Performer, a VGX Award for Best Voice Actress, and a D.I.C.E.
+Award for Outstanding Character Performance for her role in the game.
 On March 12, 2015, she won another BAFTA for Best Performer for the same role in the game's downloadable content, The Last of Us: Left Behind.
+In 2015, she voiced Petra the Warrior in Minecraft: Story Mode by Telltale Games and Mojang.
+In 2016, she voiced Tulip Olsen in the pilot for Infinity Train and reprised the role for the series in 2019, additionally voicing Lake and the Steward.